tiny-pilot/tinypilot/README.md

 Use your Raspberry Pi as a remote-controlled keyboard that accepts keystrokes through a web browser.

-## Work in Progress

-This is still a work in progress.
-I'll be improving the installation scripts and documentation in the next few weeks.
-ETA for a completed project is mid-June 2020.

 ## Compatibility

 * Raspberry Pi 4